mdmoreau/vagrantfile-wp/README.md

 ## Options

 There are several options at the top of the Vagrantfile.
-The defaults are set for developing a theme at `wp.dev`.
+The defaults are set for developing a theme at `wp.test`.

 `hostname`